jdmonin/JSettlers2/doc/Readme.developer.md

     Dec 6, 2013 3:59:16 PM java.util.prefs.WindowsPreferences <init>
     WARNING: Could not open/create prefs root node Software\JavaSoft\Prefs at root 0x80000002.
 Windows RegCreateKeyEx(...) returned error code 5.

-To override system locales for testing, launch the client with vm argument `-Djsettlers.locale=es` (this goes before -jar if using the command line).
+If you need to override system locales for testing, launch the client with vm argument `-Djsettlers.locale=es` (this goes before -jar if using the command line).

 Pseudolocalization for testing (en_AA locale) uses StringUtil from the JBoss Ant-Gettext utilities.
 See command-line utility